 Judging: The winner will be selected on the basis of performance ability, a demonstrated need for financial aid in order to attend the upcoming workshop, and personal motivation.

-Deadlines: Completed applications must be received by the IHS Executive Director no later than TBA.
-Applicants will receive notification of the awards by TBA.
+Deadlines: Completed applications must be received by the IHS Executive Director no later than April 1, 2022.
+Applicants will receive notification of the awards by April 25.

 IHS Premier Soloist Competition